Effective Home Remedies For Stomach Ache In Children

 Children can chew on small bits of ginger or consume it in powder form.
 Parents can also boil ginger in water and cool it down before the child drinks it.

 Word of caution: Ginger may not be suitable for children below 2 years of age.

 Honey is a natural digestive that contains antioxidants, sugars and carbohydrates.
 These three properties combine to relieve stomach pain.
 Parents can mix a spoon of honey in warm water for the child to drink.

-Note: Good quality honey should be used to achieve best results.
+Word of caution: Good quality honey should be used to achieve the best results.